-The banking sector is not left behind in this evolution as digitization has changed the banking game, making it possible for us to transact, pay for goods and services, make investments and do so many other activities online from the comfort of our homes with just our mobile devices.
+This is because now more than ever before, we have been forced to transact, pay for goods and services, make investments and do so many other activities strictly online from the comfort of our homes and with our mobile devices.
 Even the digital agnostics have joined the online ‘geng’ because of the covid 19 pandemic.

-Regardless of all the security measures put in place to reduce the rate of fraudulent activities in the bank, the big news is that there is only one person in the world with the Superpowers needed to stop fraudsters from operating online and that person is YOU!
+Regardless of all the security measures put in place to reduce the rate of fraudulent activities in the bank, the big news is that there is only one person in the world with the superpowers needed to stop these fraudsters from operating online and that person is YOU!

-Here are 5 basic tips you must know and do to avoid being attacked by online fraudsters:
+Here are 5 basic tips you must know and do to avoid being scammed by online fraudsters:

 If you are yet to open an account, our agents will call you to explain our offerings.
-However, please do not reply to text messages and emails from unknown individuals requesting for your ATM card details or the One Time Password (OTP) sent to your registered mobile number.
-Please, do not reply or share the details requested for.
+However, please do not reply to text messages and emails from unknown individuals requesting for your card details or the One Time Password (OTP) sent to your registered mobile number.
 Always verify the source of such requests as we will never send you a text, call or email requesting for your Password, OTP, PIN.
 Also note that Sterling is NOT distributing covid-19 relief money to its customers.

 2. Always Keep Your BVN and Card Details Safe: